dmarkrollins/sequent/README.md

 To get started managing action items tap the red action item badge to navigate to the action items view.

-On the action item view page you can manage action items by adding, changing, deleting and completing them.

 <img src="/src/private/actions.jpg" width="400">

+On the action item view page you manage action items by adding, changing, deleting and completing them.

 Action Items are listed as a continuous scrolling list of actions in blocks of 25 items.